 This makes online reviews as crucial to your local SEO strategy as on-site optimization and building citations.

-In this article, I will be discussing how online reviews are affected by today’s consumer decision-making processes, in addition to how they fit in with your local SEO campaigns as well as how to approach obtaining them and managing your online reputation proactively.
+In this article, I will be discussing how online reviews are affected by today’s consumer decision-making processes, in addition to how they fit in with your SEO campaigns as well as how to approach obtaining them and managing your online reputation proactively.

 How Online Reviews Are Used By Consumers